 “Know about as in theoretically?”

-“Know about as in intimation, she said they needed to be killed, they know what we know, trying to arrest and convict is impossible.
+“Know about as in first hand, she said they needed to be killed, they know what we know, trying to arrest and convict is impossible.
 Shadows would create mayhem in jail, in the court and everyplace in between.
 Didn’t come out a say they killed them, but the implication was obvious.”

 “Being cautious, that’s smart.
 They have names?”